Of the many different meditation techniques being taught today mantra meditation is one of the

 During meditation it is important that you not TRY to meditate or make anything happen.
 Instead you must alway relax into effortlessness and let the mantra come in the same simple, effortless way as thoughts come.
 If you strain to make the mantra come that can create stress that tires you or cause pressure in your head or even a headache.
 The key to meditating is to do nothing.

 Meditate every morning and every evening for 15-30 minutes.
-It is best to meditate before you eat and to meditate in the same place each time.
+It is best to meditate before you eat.
 When you have finished meditating lay down and rest for 4-5 minutes.
 It’s fine if you fall asleep during meditation, but when you wake up meditate for a couple more minutes and then lay down and rest for a couple more minutes.
 If you have trouble getting to sleep at night, try meditating before laying down to sleep.
 If you have trouble with waking up in the night and not being able to get back to sleep, sit up in bed in the dark and meditate.

 Avoid looking for experiences or signs of progress or failure with your meditation because that hinders meditation.
 Just be confident that after some time you will start to notice the benefits of meditating during your day.
 You may be happier, feeling more at ease and calmer, and getting along better with others.
 You may start noticing these benefits soon, or it may take up to six months of meditating regularly before you start to notice these benefits.
 So just get in the habit of meditating regularly and then stick with it.
 And be patient with yourself – if you stop meditating for a day or two, just go back and start meditating again.